 Nevertheless, some things are found underground that could disrupt the construction process.
 These include tree roots, large stones/rock, water pipes, sewage pipes, electricity pipes, gas pipe and even those unwanted pests like termites or spider nests.
 To help with the construction process it is necessary that you organise a pest control and treatment service so unwanted dangerous species do not get in your way.

 Tree roots are natural things that are found underground that can disrupt any construction project.
 Tree roots and underground earthworks, including foundation, are often incompatible.
 Any attempt to build a construction where there are lots of trees can pose a series of challenges to the construction.

 This is because tree roots can largely affect the moisture levels in the soil, with soil swelling/heave, structure shrinkage and cracking being some of the most common risks.
 The presence of tree roots can end up causing foundations and other earthworks to shift and crack if not harm the entire construction structures.
 One such example is the invasion of tree roots in drains, a prominent problem faced by plumbers worldwide.
 Trees that stand very close to the earthwork ae not the only one with potential for serious damages.
 Even trees that are as far as 30m away from the construction site can pull moisture from the soil and subsequently lead to a host of problems.

-If possible the tree may be removed before construction but sometimes due to environmental concern, the tree must not be removed.
 However, when it is evident that the earthwork would subsequently be affected by the tree root, a fairly deep trench could be employed.
 The trench should be filled with concrete but a compressible material must be used on both sides of the external trenches to counteract any swelling in the ground.